DIRACGrid/DIRAC/docs/source/DeveloperGuide/DevelopmentEnvironment/DeveloperInstallation/editingCode.rst

 *editor*: Almost any text editor is fine so if you already have a preference for vim/emacs/sublime/eclipse/pycharm/atom use that.
 If you're new to development, Visual Studio Code is free modern editor with an extensive plugin ecosystem and many nice IDE like features.
-Regardless of which editor you choose it's worth investigating what plugins are available plugins.
+Regardless of which editor you choose it's worth investigating what plugins are available.

 *python*: DIRAC is written in Python so you will need to have Python environment available.
 While there are many possible ways of doing this the simplest option for most people is to use either conda or DIRACOS2 (Linux only).